Blancpain Villeret Moonphase & Complete Calendar Review

 Other than a crown on the right side of the case and the blue wavy date hand this watch is perfectly balanced both visually and physically and is simply put, a piece of mechanical and aesthetic beauty.

 This watch has an in-house automatic caliber which powers it; the Blancpain caliber 6654 which contains 28 jewels, is comprised of 321 parts and has an approximate power reserve of 72 hours.

 When Blancpain designed this movement, they also took some steps to protect the movement against magnetic interference and environmental changes.
-The Blancpain caliber 6654 uses a free sprung balance which is made out of Glucydur.
-Glucydur is an alloy which combines beryllium, copper & beryllium bronze iron which holds its shape better than the traditional balances which either use only a two metal alloy or have the older balance wheels which have slices built into them to help them expand and contract with these temperature changes etc.
+The Blancpain caliber 6654 uses a free-sprung balance which is made out of Glucydur.
+Glucydur is an alloy that combines beryllium, copper & beryllium bronze iron which holds its shape better than the traditional balances which either use only a two-metal alloy or have the older balance wheels which have slices built into them to help them expand and contract with these temperature changes, etc.

 As you can see from the above image, the movement along with its weighted gold rotor is finished to perfection and is as pleasing to the eye as the opposite side of the case.
 You will also notice the innovative calendar buttons that we mentioned earlier in the article tucked away safely under the lugs and sized so that you can change the date with your fingernail instead of a special tool.

 This particular watch uses a robust black alligator leather strap with a stainless steel folding buckle.
-Other models that use different color straps and precious metal such as rose gold for the buckle.
+Other models use different color straps and precious metals such as rose gold for the buckle.